 Including a rising or setting moon can turn an ordinary landscape image into something special.
-Of course, like most things worth doing, moon photography adds a couple of layers of complication: First, there’s the matter of getting there when the light’s right and the moon is in the right place (it does little good to arrive as the moon rises if it’s skewed 90 degrees from the scene you came to photograph); and once you have everything lined up, you still have to contend with the almost always tricky exposure issues.
+Of course, like most things worth doing, moon photography adds a couple of layers of complication: First, there’s the matter of getting there when the light’s right and the moon is in the right place (it does little good to arrive as the moon rises if it’s skewed 90 degrees from the scene you came to photograph).
+And once you have everything lined up, you still have to contend with the often tricky exposure issues.

 Many factors, some within our control, others completely beyond our control, determine the position, phase, and visibility of the moon at any time.
-We may not be able to control earth’s rotation and the moon’s orbit, which determine the moon’s phase and absolute position in the sky, but we can control our location, and take the steps necessary to align the rising or setting moon with the landscape we wish to photograph.
+We may not be able to control earth’s rotation and the moon’s orbit that determine the moon’s phase and position in the sky, but we can control our location, and take the steps necessary to align the rising or setting moon with the landscape we wish to photograph.

 A little lunar geometry (you can skip this section of you’re more interested in “how” than “why”)

 So then why do we rarely see a full moon rising exactly as the sun sets?
-That’s because: 1) the point of maximum fullness (when the sun, earth, and moon align perfectly) only happens at one instant each month—at every other instant of each month’s full moon day, the moon is only almost full (but still full enough to appear full); 2) sun/moon rise/set times we see published always assume a flat horizon—if you have mountains between you and the horizon, your view of the actual sun/moon rise/set will be blocked; and 3) The more extreme your latitude (angular distance from the equator), the more skewed the sun/moon alignment appears.
+That’s because: 1) the point of maximum fullness (when the sun, earth, and moon align perfectly) only happens at one instant on the full moon day—at every other instant of each month’s full moon day, the moon is only almost full (but still full enough to appear full); 2) sun/moon rise/set times we see published always assume a flat horizon—if you have mountains between you and the horizon, your view of the actual sun/moon rise/set will be blocked; and 3) The more extreme your latitude (angular distance from the equator), the more skewed the sun/moon alignment appears.

-Due to its monthly orbit about the earth, each day (or night) the moon rises a little later and gains or loses a little bit of its disk (the farther it has revolved from that sun->earth->moon line, the less of the moon’s lit side we see).
 So the night after the moon is full, it rises after sunset and is a little less full.
 The next night it rises a little later still, and is even less full, and so on.
-Eventually (in a little more than two weeks after it was full) the moon has revolved all the way around the earth until it lies between the earth and sun (now our imaginary line goes sun->moon->earth); all of its sunlit side faces away from the earth and we have a new (invisible from earth) moon.
+Eventually (in a little more than two weeks after it was full) the moon has revolved all the way around the earth until it lies between the earth and sun (now our imaginary line goes sun->moon->earth)—all of its sunlit side faces away from the earth and we have a new (invisible from earth) moon.

 We call the moon “new” because the night before it disappears into the sun, all that was left of the shrinking moon (that was completely full about two weeks ago) was a small sliver that shined briefly on the eastern horizon just before sunrise, then disappeared as soon as the sky brightened (it’s still up there, but completely overpowered by the sun’s brightness).
 The next day the moon won’t appear at all because seeing it would require looking directly into the sun; but the following day, there it is, this time as a thin sliver on the western horizon immediately after sunset (again, it was up there most of the day, we just can’t see it until the sun sets and the sky darkens).
 This brand new crescent slips below the horizon shortly after it appears.
 And for the next two-plus weeks it will rise a little later, and grow a little larger, each night, until it’s full again and rising at sunset.
 Cycle complete.